 Once a month at the newly renovated Roxy Theater in Center City Philadelphia, the Philadelphia Film Society hosts a movie showcase called "Filmadephia at the Roxy."
 It's a chance for local amateur filmmakers to screen their films, gain exposure, and impact their community.

-Tonights "Filmadelphia at the Roxy" showcase will feature "The Witmans" by director Joe Lee, "Maquette 1:1000" directed by Doris Chia Ching Lin, and and "Triptych" directed by Hilary Brashear.
-You can find out more about the films playing tonight at the Philadelphia Film Society website.
+Tonights "Filmadelphia at the Roxy" showcase will feature "The Witmans" by director Joe Lee, "Maquette 1:1000" by director Doris Chia Ching Lin, and and "Triptych" by director Hilary Brashear.
+Visit the Philadelphia Film Society website to find out more.